-Our DSL team includes a member/s of our senior leadership team.
-We also have Deputy DSLs (DDSL) within our staffing group.
-Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.
+Our DSL team includes a member of our senior leadership team.
+We also have a Deputy DSL (DDSL) within our staffing group.
+Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are both trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.